saiitanaa/CIATools/README.md

    - Locate `CIAToolsR.exe` and open it.

 4. **Linux**
-   - Rename the folder to `CIAToolsR`.
-   - Open a terminal and run these commands: `chmod +x CIAToolsR` and `./CIAToolsR`.
+   - Open a terminal and run these commands: `chmod +x NameOfFolder` and `./CIAToolsR`.

 ---